DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Custom content in header cells

-You may add additional elements to the Grid header by extending the `contentComponent` property of the TableHeaderRow plugin.
+You can pass a custom component to the TableHeaderRow plugin's `contentComponent` property to display additional elements in the Grid's header.

 .embedded-demo({ "path": "grid-basic/table-header-content-template", "showThemeSelector": true })